hzwer/AML/README.md

-# AML
+## Introduction

-Agent Manipulation Language (AML) is a simple programming languages that compiles to C. It support describing the behaviors of agents and the computation geometry.
+Agent Manipulation Language (AML) is a programming languages that compiles to C. It support describing the behaviors of agents and the computation geometry.

 AML is implemented in OCaml.There are some slides made by myself.